Keep Fats, Oils and Grease Out of the Sewer

 Public Works & Natural Resources is offering FREE Fat Trappers to Longmont residents.
 Fat Trappers are simply a white plastic container that has a lid.
 It can be placed in the refrigerator, cupboard or on a counter-top.
 Inside, place the heat resistant baggie (included with the fat trapper) and use it to collect fry grease.

 When the baggie is about three quarters full, seal and toss the baggie into the trash.
 (Make sure the zip-lock is sealed to avoid spills.)
 Don't toss the Fat Trapper - re-use it.
-Replacement baggies are available (see list at left), or you may use a recycled can or other appropriate container.
+Replacement baggies are available, or you may use a recycled can or other appropriate container.